kb-dk/wowza-modules/README.md

 conf/Vhost.xml should probably be updated with correct port numbers

 ## Requirements
-The project requires Java 11 be build and run.
+The project requires Java 11 be built and run.
 Known to build with OpenJDK 11, other JDKs may work

 The project depends on java libraies from WowzaStreamingEngine, and as a commercial product can't be included.
 To obtain the needed libraies an installation of WowzaStreamingEngine is required.
 WowzaStreamingEngine installation program and developer license can be obtained from [Wowza](http://www.wowza.com/streaming/developers).